6 types of gold IRA scams to avoid

 Is opening a gold IRA a good idea?

 A gold IRA can be a good way to diversify your retirement investments, allowing you to invest in gold and other precious metals.
-But it’s best to only invest a smaller portion of retirement funds in alternative assets, and watch out for high-pressure sales or other deceptive activity from gold IRA companies.
+But it’s best to only invest a smaller portion of retirement funds in alternative assets, and watch out for high-pressure sales or other deceptive practices from gold IRA companies.

 What are the typical fees on a gold IRA?